Spring Cleaning Detox: A Holistic Approach

 Bye bye booze.

-There are so many ways to detox your living space.
-From the cleaning products we use, to decluttering bookshelves, to donating gently used clothing to those in need, finding little ways to give your brain an open space to function in your home is so rewarding.
+There are so many ways to detox your living space (Marie Kondo is in full force, people).
+From the cleaning products we use, to decluttering bookshelves, and donating gently used clothing to those in need, finding little ways to give your brain an open space to function in your home is so rewarding.
 There came a point where I felt like my possessions were controlling me.
-There also came a point where I was bleaching my tub and passed out from the fumes.
+There also came a point where I was bleaching my tub and passed out from the fumes...

 Harsh chemicals no longer have a place in my home.